 To pursue departmental honors, students must have earned a cumulative UW GPA of 3.4 or higher.
 Honors students are required to maintain a cumulative UW GPA of 3.4 or higher, and a Major GPA of 3.5 or higher.

-Honors Seminars (SPH 494 min 2 CR): Honors students complete at least two of three 1-credit Honors Seminars over autumn, winter and spring of their final year.
+Honors Seminars (SPH 494 min 2 CR): Honors students complete at least two 1-credit Honors Seminars over autumn, winter and spring of their final year.
 These seminars are designed to build a strong cohort and provide experience with engaging in current real world issues in Public Health.